zahraFmnsoori/machine_learnig/README.md

-# machine_learnig
+# introduction to python and machine_learnig

-here i put my machine learning and deep learning training code. just for fun! im not an expert!
+here i put my python learning notebook and machine learning code.

-Machine Learning for Data Analysis
+first read and review python if you are not familiar with it, its simple and well taught. then start learning Machine Learning for Data Analysis.

 ## Purpose
-The notebook implements a machine learning model to analyze a datases.
-It showcases my skills in data preprocessing, model training, and visualization, aligned with my research goals.
+The notebook implements a python basics and machine learning to analyze a datases.

 ## Tools
-- Python 3.8+
+- Python 3.6+
 - Libraries: Scikit-learn, MNE-Python (optional), Pandas, NumPy, Matplotlib
-- Jupyter Notebook
+- Jupyter Notebook or colab

 ## Notes
 This project was created to demonstrate my coding and machine learning skills for a neuroscience school application.
 It reflects my experience in applying Python for neuroimaging and cognitive research.
 Future updates will include additional analyses, such as fMRI processing or fuzzy cognitive mapping models.